rimutaka/empirical/README.md

 lazy_static::initialize(&STATIC_VAR_NAME);
 ```

-There was no additional performance cost for calling this functions for the first time or any number of times after that.
+There was no additional performance cost for calling `initialize` for the first time or any number of times after that.
 This is inline with the documentation that states:

 > Takes a shared reference to a lazy static and initializes it if it has not been already.